sparkflows/sparkflows-docs/docs/databricks/troubleshooting.rst

 The other problem can be that the machine running Fire Insights is not accessible from the Databricks Cluster.
 Test connectivity to the Fire Insights machine from Databricks.

-Connectiving from Databricks to Fire postbackURL can be done in Databricks via Notebooks using the telnet command.
+Connectivity from Databricks to Fire postbackURL can be done in Databricks via Notebooks using the telnet command.

 .. figure:: ../_assets/configuration/databricks_ping.PNG
    :alt: Databricks